-There are a few things that you need to get started and we narrowed down a few.
+There are a some things that you need to get started and we narrowed down a few.
 Please also head over to www.ehomerecording.com to check out their guides on what you need to get going.

 #1.
 An interface

 First thing you need is an interface.
 All most people require is a simple two input interface and even then, you may find yourself rarely using the second channel if you are using it for guitar and bass predominantly.
 Many companies make affordable, good quality ways to get tracking but as a recommendation, Presonus has always been great to me and their gear is affordable.